UofSC-Fall-2021-Math-738-001/homework-2/README.md

-# Homework One
+# Homework Two

-Now we start with actual math.
 Edit the supplied TeX file to include your solutions and push the result to the repo by the due date.

 ## Editing and submitting files